rschristopher/ischristtrue.com/src/who-is-christ.md

  [truth](truth.md)
  then we should be asking who is this  *Spirit of Truth*, the creator of all, and how is such a transcendent source knowable to us?
 The Spirit of Truth *is* Christ Jesus, and He is necessarily both *man* and *God*.
-Without Christ then God would remain forever out of our reach, too distant and too transcendent for our meager minds to dare approach.
+Without Christ as a man then God would remain forever out of our reach, too distant and too transcendent for our meager minds to dare approach.
 For who are we to know God?